Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-conf.md

 ## Configure the runtime

-Next, configure a {{site.base_gateway}} runtime instance using the certificate, the private key, and the remaining configuration details on the runtime instance configuration page.
+Configure a {{site.base_gateway}} runtime instance using the certificate, the private key, and the remaining configuration details on the runtime instance configuration page:

 1. Find the documentation for
 [your platform](/gateway/latest/install-and-run),
-and follow the instructions in Steps 1 and 2 **only** to download and install
+and follow the instructions in steps 1 and 2 **only** to download and install
 {{site.base_gateway}} {{site.data.kong_latest_ee.version}}.

     {:.important}